1. Cybersex Crimes in Washington D.C.: Understanding Deepfake Offenses

 Deepfakes combine “deep learning” and “fake” to describe AI-generated media that convincingly falsifies a person’s appearance or behavior.
 In the context of sexual crimes, these media are utilized to maliciously insert someone’s likeness into pornographic materials.
 Victims range from high-profile figures to everyday individuals whose images are scraped from public online sources.

-These manipulated files are uploaded, sold, or shared across various platforms like Telegram, Discord, or adult websites, often spreading virally and causing catastrophic, long-term harm.
+These manipulated files are uploaded, sold, or shared across various platforms like Telegram, Discord, or adult websites, often spreading virally and causing catastrophic harm.
 The ease of creation and rapid distribution make deepfake pornography a uniquely devastating form of digital abuse, requiring swift legal counter-measures.
+Non-consensual creation and sharing of such content are core components of contemporary cybersex crimes.

 Both D.C. and federal law recognize the severe harm caused by the non-consensual creation and distribution of deepfake pornography.
-Even passive acts such as knowingly storing or viewing certain content can trigger significant criminal liability, especially involving minors.
+Even passive acts like knowingly storing or viewing certain content can trigger significant criminal liability, especially involving minors.
 The legal system imposes deterrent penalties commensurate with the psychological and reputational damage inflicted upon victims.
+These penalties are designed to address the increasing prevalence of cybersex crimes facilitated by new technology across Washington D.C.

 Applicable Criminal Statutes